-The Fig. 12 shows a number of categories, where soils of distinct groups were combined.
+This figure provided a number of soil categories, where soils of distinct groups were combined.
 The groups were based on their soil pH (lime potential), calcium carbonate content, organic matter content, and soil depth (water logged soils, and those receiving fertilization were excluded).
-In soils of pH >6.8 and calcium carbonate of >2% of soil weight concentration of P in the soil solution was defined by Ca-P forms, which were more soluble than apatite but less than octacalcium phosphates.
-In contrast, in soils with <2% calcium carbonate, most samples lying on or around the octacalcium line, indicating that this form was determining the P concentrations in the soil solutions.
-There were very few samples in the transitional range of pH 4.5 -6.8 where Ca phosphates are changed predominantly to Al - phosphates.
-In soils of pH 3.5 -4.5, P concentrations in soil solutions are mainly controlled by aluminium phosphates which are more soluble than crystalline variscite but less soluble than amorphous aluminium phosphates.
-This is also true for strengite and other iron phosphates at pH values <3.5.
-It may be mentioned here that liming may change the pH of the soil but would not change the Al and Fe phosphates in the soils to Ca phosphates.
+For details refer to Ulrich and Khanna (1968).
+In soils of pH >6.8 and calcium carbonate content of >2% of soil weight, concentration of P in the soil solution was defined by Ca-P forms, which were more soluble than apatite but less than octacalcium phosphates.
+In contrast, in soils with <2% calcium carbonate, most samples were lying on or around the octacalcium phosphate line, indicating that this form was determining the P concentrations in the soil solutions.
+The next group of soils which had very few samples was in the transitional range of pH 4.5 - 6.8 where Ca phosphates were undergoing changes predominantly to Al - phosphates.
+The next group of soils had pH 3.5 - 4.5 where P concentrations in soil solutions were mainly controlled by aluminium phosphates which were more soluble than crystalline variscite but less soluble than amorphous aluminium phosphates.
+The next group had soils of pH values <3.5 and in these soils P in the soil solution were determined by some form of Fe phosphates which were more soluble than the crystalline form of strengite, similar to those close to variscite.
+This solubility product diagram for phosphates reflected the proton buffering ranges in forest soils.
+It may be mentioned here that liming may change the pH of the soil but would not change the Al- and Fe- phosphates in the soils to Ca phosphates.

 Use of P concentrations in soil solution to predict P availability in forest soils has been advocated by many authors (recent review by Smethurst 2000), but in most cases such studies have been confined to comparison between fertilized and unfertilized treatments (Smethurst et al. 2001, Mendham et al. 2002).
 An important requirement for the successful use of P concentrations in soil solutions is the extraction of equilibrium soil solutions by using appropriate methods on field moist soils.
-Drying of soils for such studies should be avoided as it would normally show high values of P in the soil solutions which are associated with the lysis of microbial biomass (Sparling et al. 1994, Turner and Haygarth 2001; Styles and Coxon 2006).
+Drying of soils for such studies should be avoided as it would normally show high values of P in the soil solutions which are commonly associated with the lysis of microbial biomass (Sparling et al. 1994, Turner and Haygarth 2001; Styles and Coxon 2006).